Nokia-Bell-Labs/ecg-foundation-model/README.md

 ## 🚀 News

-- **[Nov 2025]** Paper released on arXiv
+- **[Dec 2025]** Paper released on arXiv
 - **[Nov 2025]** Code and pretrained weights released

 ## ✨ Introduction

 CLEF is an ECG foundation model trained with clinically-guided contrastive learning.
-This repository contains the implementation for our paper ["CLEF: Clinically-Guided Contrastive Learning for Electrocardiogram Foundation Models"](https://arxiv.org/abs/xxxxx).
+This repository contains the implementation for our paper ["CLEF: Clinically-Guided Contrastive Learning for Electrocardiogram Foundation Models"](https://arxiv.org/pdf/2512.02180).

 **Key features:**